 Picture LocationOptional.
 You can state the location for the picture here.
 Locations are useful particularly if they can be resolved using our Locate function.
 This allows anyone to 'visit' the location for the image.
 You can use place names, grid-references or "latitude, longitude" and you can also state this as "position:location" (that is with a colon between the grid-reference position and the named location).
-Examples: Grays, Essex.
-ST54321:My location.
+Example: ST543214:My location.
 Don't use spaces within the grid reference.

 If your picture comes from a GPS enabled camera then the server will extract the position.
 If you give no location then the camera position will be used, if you give a named location then the position will be prefixed to your given location.

 Picture SubjectOptional but very useful.
-You can add a species name as a subject.
-If names match those in the Checklist then pictures of species can be used automatically in a number of pages on this website.
+You can add a species name as a subject, but please only do this if you are sure of an identification or it has been confirmed.
+If names match those in the Species Index then pictures of species can be used automatically in a number of pages on this website.
 Pictures of site locations will also be included in site accounts if the picture subject matches an existing site name.